webrtc-rs/webrtc/examples/README.md

 - ✅ [Play from Disk Playlist Control](play-from-disk-playlist-control): Streams Opus pages from multi or single track Ogg containers, exposes the playlist over an SCTP DataChannel, and lets the browser hop between tracks while showing artist/title metadata parsed from OpusTags.
+- ✅ [Play from Disk FEC](play-from-disk-fec): The play-from-disk-fec demonstrates how to use FlexFEC-03 while sending video to your Chrome-based browser from a file saved to disk.
+A custom interceptor stands at the wire and drops media packets after they have been protected, so the browser recovers them from the repair stream.
+- ✅ [Save to Disk FEC](save-to-disk-fec): The save-to-disk-fec demonstrates how to use the FlexFEC-03 decoder while receiving video from the play-from-disk-fec example, rebuilding the packets that example dropped and saving the result to disk.
+- ✅ [Bandwidth Estimation From Disk](bandwidth-estimation-from-disk): bandwidth-estimation-from-disk demonstrates how to use Bandwidth Estimation APIs, switching between three pre-encoded renditions as the estimate moves.

 ### Miscellaneous